elspethr/DI_project/README.md

 ##Far from the madding crowd?
 Modeling crowding at outdoor parks

-###View the website (in development) at:  [put heroku url here]
+I am working on a project that uses twitter and weather data to develop a predictive model of outdoor recreational park usage.

-I am working on a project that deploys data for predicting crowds at outdoor recreation parks.
-In particular, I’m interested in deploying both weather data and historical use data for recreational sites to build a predictive model of park use.
+**View the website (in development) at:  [put heroku url here]**

 This is an important application because:
 - Users care about crowds: they want to avoid delays and long lines, and to maximize their enjoyment of their recreation time (and they may be willing to pay more to avoid delays!)